 The Sumida River is a river that flows through central Tokyo, Japan.
 It branches from the Arakawa River at Iwabuchi and flows into Tokyo Bay.

-“During the civil conflict of 1159, known as the Heiji Rebellion, the father of Yoshitsunewho was to grow into one of Japan’s most celebrated samurai heroes was killed.
-In the wake of this tragedy, the boy’s mother escaped with him and his two brothers to the mountains in the midst of a snowstorm.
+“During the civil conflict of 1159, known as the Heiji Rebellion, the father of Yoshitsunewho was to grow into one of Japan’s most celebrated samurai heroes, was killed.
+In the wake of this tragedy, the boy’s mother escaped with him and his two brothers to the mountains during a snowstorm.

 In this heartrending scene, the artist Kuniyoshi conveys the woman’s strength and maternal tenderness as she leans against the wind.
 The tiny shoes of the toddlers she protects are visible under her cloak.
-One of the boys would grow to become the founder of the Kamakura Shogunate; and the other, Yoshitsune, would famously defend the honor of the Minamoto clan.”
+One of the boys would grow to become the founder of the Kamakura Shogunate and the other, Yoshitsune, would famously defend the honour of the Minamoto clan.”

 Nichiren was a Japanese Buddhist priest of the Kamakura period (1185–1333), who developed the teachings of Nichiren Buddhism.